CadeBrown/cadebrown.github.io/_posts/2020-10-21-kata-2-ckc-ast.md

 I'm going to take an aside here and talk about ASTs for a moment, because you will need the ideas bouncing in your head as you write the compiler to fully appreciate them.

-For basic expressions, AST represents the program in a format of a tree -- that is to say a structure in which there are nodes (often shown as oval/circle shaped shapes) and each node has 0 or more children (which they point to with arrows).
+ASTs represents the program in a format of a tree -- that is to say a structure in which there are nodes (often shown as oval/circle shaped shapes) and each node has 0 or more children (which they point to with arrows).
 The top of an AST is the actual result of the program, and it will use the children to determine the result.
 To me, they're kind of beautiful.
 But, that's definitely up to personal interpretation

 Let's take a somewhat simple expression and analyze it.
 Note that this syntax isn't Kata specific, it's just a math expression: `x * (1 + y) + f(x, y, 2)`.
 I haven't told you what `x`, `y`, or `f` are, but you can recognize the expression as valid (`x`, `y` are probably numbers, and `f` is a function).
 If I gave you more information, you could tell me the result.